COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Experiments

-We conduct an ablation study to verify the effectiveness of pixel-wise depth gradient supervision for geometry alignment.
-Fig.~\ref{fig:ablation_normal} shows a qualitative comparison between alpha-blended normal supervision and our depth-gradient supervision.
-The upper row presents PBR renderings with normal patches, while the lower row shows reconstructed meshes with zoomed-in regions.
-Under alpha-blended normal supervision, the normal patches exhibit weaker shading contrast, and the reconstructed meshes appear inflated with missing fine geometric structure.
-This degradation occurs because the rendered normal maps are blurred by alpha blending, causing the SDF to learn inaccurate geometry.
-As training progresses, these SDF errors propagate to the 3DGS normals through mutual supervision, jointly degrading the geometry of both representations.
-In contrast, depth-gradient supervision produces sharper shading normals and more refined surface geometry.
-Since the SDF gradient inherently represents the surface normal, learning directly from 3DGS depth gradients in 3D space yields more accurate and consistent surface geometry.
-Consequently, the well-defined SDF normals provide reliable supervision for 3DGS, enabling precise normal learning during \mbox{joint training}.
+\jyn{We conduct an ablation study to validate pixel-wise depth gradient supervision for geometry alignment in our coupled SDF and relightable 3DGS framework.
+Fig.~\ref{fig:ablation_normal} qualitatively compares alpha-blended normal supervision and depth-gradient supervision.
+The upper row shows inverse-PBR renderings with normal patches, while the lower row shows reconstructed surfaces with zoomed-in regions.
+With alpha-blended normal supervision, the normal patches exhibit weaker shading contrast and the reconstructed surfaces appear inflated with missing fine-scale structure.
+This degradation arises because the discrete Gaussians oversmooth rendered normals through alpha blending, weakening SDF supervision and allowing errors to propagate back to 3DGS through the coupled optimization.
+In contrast, pixel-wise depth gradient supervision preserves sharper local structure and yields more refined surface geometry and normals.}